redshifter/tribes2works/cnhmod/scoring.md

 # Tribes 2: Capture and Hold modification - Scoring differences
-Why was the scoring system changed?
-Read up on why.
+Why was the scoring system changed anyway?

 ##### Normal Scoring (stock Tribes 2)
 - The score limit is **1200 x n**, where **n** is the number of switches.